AbdQaadir/Tandem__Trivia/README.md

 ## Built with

-This project was built with (React, Hooks and react-router-dom);
+This project was built with (React, Hooks, react-router-dom and Bootstrap);

 ## Installing/Getting Started